tzutoo/AmpyFin/README.md

 ## ⚡ Usage

-To run the bot, execute on two separate terminals:
+To run the systemt, execute on two separate terminals:

 ```bash
 python ranking_client.py